Hazm4t/morse-code-translator/README.md

 My most recent project.

 The program has the ability to translate English letters to Morse Code (and vice versa) using vanilla Python.
-The GUI uses Tkinter and Pyperclip is used for copying output.
+The GUI uses Tkinter and Pyperclip is used for copying output to the clipboard.

 The code is meant to be easy to edit for custom cyphers.